Greek Eggplant Moussaka Recipe

 A slice of moussaka in the pan.

-Yes, all you need to do is to leave the meat out and use a combination of veggies like green beans, mushrooms, zucchini and squash in the same recipe.
+Yes, all you need to do is leave out the meat and use a about 2 cups of cooked green or brown lentils in the same recipe.

 Absolutely.
-Let moussaka cool completely and then slice and freeze.
+Let the moussaka cool completely, then slice and freeze.
 To eat, simply defrost in the fridge and reheat in the oven.

-The main reason could be that you didn't add the milk in steps.
-Stagger your pour - don't put it all in at once.
-You need to add the milk slowly so every time that it's added, it's combined well with the flour mixture.
-Also, the milk might have been too cold.
+The main reason could be that you didn’t add the milk in stages.
+Stagger your pour—don’t add it all at once.
+You need to add the milk slowly, allowing each addition to combine well with the flour mixture.
+Additionally, the milk might have been too cold.

 Yes!
 You can make all the layers a day before and assemble later.
 You can also assemble the layers and refrigerate for a day and cook later.